drmalex07/hello-octapus/README.md

 I use this only for testing Git functionality!

 The hello.py program is also a simple helloworld program.
-This README is following the reStructuredText format!
+As you've noticed, this README is following the reStructuredText format!